 Similar to flights you can add accommodations policies as well.
 The settings are largely the same.
 The only difference is that you don't have airline-specific filters but instead you'll have hotel star ratings available.

-When it comes to exceptions, you can set up an exception based on a location (City or Country) that will impact the maximum allowed star hotels that can be booked and the budget.
+When it comes to exceptions, you can set up an exception based on a location (City or Country) that will impact the hotel star settings and the approval, as well as hidden from search budget settings.

 How train policies work